JudyKibe/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute : Adds execute permission to the owner of the file 6-multiple_permissions : Adds execute permission to the owner, group owner and read permissions to other users 7-everybody : executes permission to the owner, group owner and users.
+8-James_Bond : Sets ythe permission of the file to only other users 8-James_Bond : Sets ythe permission of the file to only other users 8-James_Bond : Sets ythe permission of the file to only other users 8-James_Bond : Sets ythe permission of the file to only other users 8-James_Bond : Sets ythe permission of the file to only other users 8-James_Bond : Sets ythe permission of the file to only other users 8-James_Bond : Sets ythe permission of the file to only other users 8-James_Bond : Sets ythe permission of the file to only other users 8-James_Bond : Sets ythe permission of the file to only other users